Question 1: [4 marks]

 Consider the following triangle

-Find the length of xx, to 22 decimal places.
+Find the length of x, to 2 decimal places.

 Answer type: Simple text answer